 Nice to Meet You!

-Hi, my name is Monica Flores, Integrative Health Practitioner and Professional Footballer.
+Hi, my name is Monica Flores, Integrative Health Practitioner, aspiring Registered Dietitian, and Professional Footballer.

-Currently, I play professional soccer for Valencia FC in Spain, and have also been a member of the Mexican National Women Soccer Team.
+I have just finished a 2-year contract with Valencia FC in Spain, and now am embarking on my next journey with Rayadas de Monterrey, in Mexico, as a professional soccer player.
+I have also been a member of the Mexican National Women Soccer Team.
 I am a certified Integrative Health Practitioner.

 How did it start?

 As a young, athletically-driven, wide-eyed, energy-filled girl, moving through her teen and high school years, I was certain of three things.
 First, I loved to learn and was intrigued by how the human body functioned and responded to the various inputs from the environment.
 Second, as a soccer-junkie, looking to challenge myself to get to the highest level, I aimed to optimize my performance in all ways possible.
 Lastly, I was enchanted by how my parents, both physicians, gave so much to the world.